facebookarchive/draft-js/docs/Advanced-Topics-Paste-Support.md

 ## Example

-You may want to ignore underlined text, h4-h6 headers and blockquotes on paste.
+You may want to ignore underlined text, h4-h6 headers, blockquotes and images on paste.
 To do so, define a custom `pasteSupport` object:

 ```js
 import {Editor} from 'draft-js';